ClearVision/Scripts/README.md

 python detect_and_replace.py
 </code></pre>

-  <p>Modify the `variables.scss` file to ensure all your shorthands are defined.
+  <p>Modify the <code>variables.scss</code> file to ensure all your shorthands are defined.
 Run the script to automatically replace any shorthand references in your SCSS files.</p>

   <p><strong>Note:</strong> This script was designed for use with the ClearVision variables and may need modification for other use cases.</p>
 </details>